 Individuals who have been offered a place at certain universities or schools can apply for a visa to come to the UK to study.

-In light of the UK’s decision to leave the European Union, EEA nationals and their family members will be required to register under the EU Settlement Scheme.
-The deadline to register is December 2020 or June 2021 (depending on whether Brexit takes place on the basis of an agreement or on ‘no deal’ terms).
+Following the UK’s decision to leave the European Union, EEA nationals and their family members who wished to remain in the UK were required to register under the EU Settlement Scheme for Pre-Settled or Settled status.
+The deadline to register was 30 June 2021, however the Home Office will accept late applications.
 Gherson has extensive experience of assisting with applications for settled and pre-settled status for EEA nationals and their family members.